walessy/PROGRESSIVE_FRAMEWORK-Set-2/README.md

 - **Optimizes automatically** by finding patterns you might miss
 - **Evolves with you** as your needs and circumstances change

-For your symptom monitoring and meal planning project, this means the system could discover that your symptoms correlate with specific food additives only found in supermarket products, automatically adjust meal plans to avoid these triggers, generate shopping lists focused on farmer's markets or specialty stores, and teach you about the patterns it discovers - potentially revolutionizing your approach to food and health.
+For your symptom monitoring and meal planning project, **when implemented**, this system could discover that your symptoms correlate with specific food additives only found in supermarket products, automatically adjust meal plans to avoid these triggers, generate shopping lists focused on farmer's markets or specialty stores, and teach you about the patterns it discovers - potentially revolutionizing your approach to food and health.

+**Current Status**: This coordination pattern is validated through Claude AI interactions, proving the concepts work when supported by appropriate intelligence.

 ### **🎯 Revolutionary Value Proposition**
 > **"Living systems that teach while they work - creating educational content from every operation"**